jacobcolyvan/mix-master/README.md

 * Can be used to find similar tracks by using Spotifys' song radio / get track recommendations API endpoint; see <a href="https://developer.spotify.com/documentation/web-api/reference/#endpoint-get-recommendations">here</a> for more info.
 <br>

-<ins>Note:</ins> that all data comes from Spotify, and will only be as accurate as Spotify's analysis alogorithms'. \
+<ins>Note:</ins> that all data comes from Spotify, and will only be as accurate as Spotify's analysis algorithms'. \
 <ins>Note#2:</ins> (for music nerds) Spotify only provides estimations for major/minor, and as such at this point will not tell you whether the key is in a different Mode to those.

 It is built with React, and styled using styled-components & Material-UI.
 Requests are done using axios, and Spotify-auth is done completely client-side using the <a href="https://developer.spotify.com/documentation/general/guides/authorization-guide/">Client Credentials Authorisation Flow</a>.
 This means none of your personal data ever actually leaves your browser.

 <hr>
 <h4>Features</h4>